annaleebard/geo409/session-04/lab-04.md

-#Module 04: The Build Blocks of Programming: Statements, Expressions, Data Types, Operators, and Variables
+#Module 04: The Building Blocks of Programming: Statements, Expressions, Data Types, Operators, and Variables

 ##Overview
 This lab does the following: